LavaBox DNA75 Intro

 The LavaBox M DNA75 is a high-quality mod.
 Thoughtfully designed, compact, sturdy but light, the LavaBox M is a sterling performer.

-Given all the customizing options, the $100 price tag is eminently fair.
+Given all the customizing options, the $79.99 price tag makes this a great buy.
 For regular vapers who are likely to use few if any of those fine-tuning features, the mod is still attractive as an American design and a higher-quality choice.